CONTENT

 Don’t be precious with your copy.
 I’m sorry to say but few people are going to read all 2,000 words of your expertly researched article.
 You need to know when to move them on to other pages.
 Adding contextual and highly relevant hyperlinks throughout can help move someone from blog to category page, or guides to products.

-Why this helps conversion: Once people have made their decision or got their information, you need to keep them on site – ideally moving them down the sales funnel.
+Why this helps conversion: Once people have made their decision or got their information, you need to keep them on site – ideally moving them down the content marketing funnel.

 1. Know when to bring product in